McCarthy secures House speaker after 15th vote - NewsBreak

 President Joe Biden issued a statement Saturday morning congratulating McCarthy.

-Now that there is a speaker, the House can conduct its work.
+Now that there is a speaker, the chamber can start swearing in lawmakers and conduct other work.

 Saturday marked the fifth day since the start of the 118th Congress.